Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Discussion

 We have presented a modeling framework for using simplified compartmental models coupled with Bayesian non-parametric priors to estimate the effective reproduction number.
 Using this framework, we created the EIRR-ww model to estimate the effective reproduction number using pathogen genome concentrations collected from wastewater samples.
 We tested the EIRR-ww model by fitting it to data simulated from an agent-based stochastic SEIRR model, and showed it could successfully estimate effective reproduction number dynamics.
 We also used the EIRR-ww model to estimate the effective reproduction number for SARS-CoV-2 in Los Angeles, California, showing it provides plausible estimates of the effective reproduction number when used on real world data.

-When infected individuals shed pathogen genomes, they shed varying amounts of genomes depending on how long they have been infectious.
-It is not obvious that a compartmental model which does not account for these individual time-varying dynamics would be well equipped to handle such data.
-In fact, the SEIRR-ww model struggled to estimate the effective reproduction number on simulated data from our agent-based stochastic SEIRR model which explicitly modeled this time-varying property of genome shedding.
+Our proposed models ignore the individual time-varying shedding dynamics of pathogen genome concentrations.
+The SEIRR-ww model struggled to estimate the effective reproduction number on simulated data which accounted for the time-varying nature of the data.
 In contrast, the EIRR-ww model had smaller bias and credible interval widths and was well calibrated from a frequentist perspective.
-In sensitivity analyses, we found these properties were relatively unchanged when priors that conflicted with the data were used.
 The gap in performance likely stems from the fact that both models use mis-specified observation models and the EIRR-ww model's lack of an $S$ compartment results in more flexibility for its estimates of the effective reproduction number, and thus better performance overall.
-The EIRR-ww model was unable to reconstruct the latent population compartments using only the linear relationship between compartment counts and concentrations (Figure \ref{fig:s1_compartments}), but reconstructed the trajectory well enough to provide good estimates of the effective reproduction number.
+However, the EIRR-ww model was unable to reconstruct the latent population compartments using only the linear relationship between compartment counts and concentrations (Figure A9).

 Our method clearly outperformed the \citet{huisman2022wastewater} method on both simulated and real data.
 We speculate the high levels of noise in both simulated and real data sets resulted in overly jagged estimates from \texttt{EpiEstim}, a problem we demonstrate directly in \citep{goldstein2022incorporating}.
-While the more detailed modeling approach of \citet{nourbakhsh2022wastewater} may yield better inference of the whole epidemic system when all assumptions are correct, it also may still produce biased estimates if the more detailed compartments still fail to account for the time-varying nature of pathogen shedding, as we saw with our SEIRR model in simulation.
-Our simpler model with fewer unverifiable assumptions is an appealing alternative when the main goal is effective reproduction number inference.
+Our method is an appealing alternative when the main goal is effective reproduction number inference.